 Most of the people I speak with already have a great deal of insight into themselves and their history, but are frustrated when all that intellectual understanding simply allows them to be painfully aware of exactly what’s happening when the old patterns continue to play themselves out anyway.

-I have faced this struggle myself of course, and though the process of insight —> change is non-linear and unpredictable at best, the most effective tool I have found (by a very wide margin) is MNLP, Marin-Style Neurolinguistic Programming.
-(MNLP is quite different from its more mainstream cousins, and you can visit this page to find out more if you’re curious.)
+I have faced these struggles myself of course, and though the process of insight —> change (resolving our internal obstacles) is non-linear and unpredictable at best, the most effective tool I have found (by a very wide margin) is MNLP, Marin-Style Neurolinguistic Programming.
+(MNLP is quite different from its more mainstream NLP cousins, and you can visit this page to find out more if you’re curious.)

 The between-session time is also longer than traditional coaching/therapy.
 Each session is like updating the operating system on your computer - it needs time to reboot and propagate the changes out into the rest of the system.
 In this time, you can also begin observing the way that the outer world will begin to spontaneously shift in a way that mirrors the shifts you are making in your inner world.
 This will give us valuable information about where to start in our next session.

-The frequency of sessions and the length of our time working together depends on your current circumstances and the level of support you’re needing there, as well as the kinds of results you would like to see.
+The frequency of sessions and the length of our time working together ultimately depends on your current circumstances and the level of support you’re needing there.
 More is not always better - there is a sweet spot where we can maximize the time/cost to benefit ratio, and that’s what I shoot for with my clients.
 It is my belief and my own experience that this kind of work, for many people, is both more effective and more efficient than the forms of weekly therapy/coaching that can span several years.

-Most of the people I work with schedule one session every other week for an initial period of three months, and then to go down to one session per month for another three months.
-This initial period of more intensive work accomplishes two things at once: it provides more continuous support in times of more acute challenge and difficulty, and it accomplishes a deep and thorough updating of your inner operating system.
-At the end of that period, since the bulk of the “updates” have already been done, clients will begin scheduling individual sessions simply as they are needed - and it can be on the order of years before I see them again.
+I recommend that my clients schedule one session every other week for an initial period of three months, and then to go down to one session per month for another three months.
+This initial period of more intensive work accomplishes two things: it provides more continuous support in times of more acute challenge and difficulty, and it accomplishes a deep and thorough updating of your inner operating system.
+At the end of that period, since the bulk of the “updates” have already been done, you are welcome to schedule sessions with me as needed.

-When a course of traditional therapy is “complete,” you stop seeing your therapist altogether.
+When a course of traditional therapy is complete, you stop seeing your therapist altogether.
 But this can come as a significant loss, because your therapist now knows you (and perhaps you also know him/her) in a deep and intimate way.
 And when new challenges and new opportunities arise, you naturally want to consult with the person who has seen you through the prior passages of your life.
-Structuring my practice in the way I have described results in less regularity on my end, but it means more flexibility for my clients, and it means that we can have a relationship that has both efficiency and longevity.
+Structuring my practice the way I do results in less regularity on my end, but it means more flexibility for you, and it means that we can have a working relationship that has both efficiency and longevity.
 You have the option to return at any time without restarting a significant, weekly investment.

 Sessions are conducted via phone or Zoom, based on your preference.
 Zoom is free software that you can download to your computer if you would like, but it is not necessary as it can also be accessed right from your web browser.
 Zoom also allows you to record your session directly to your computer, if that’s what you would like (recordings are not available via phone).